nilisha-jais/151-days-of-Web-dev/Readme.md

 # Project-2 : Random Background color generator  #
 <a href="https://1uwpp.csb.app/">Check it here</a>

-# Project-3 : Animation using JvaScript #
+# Project-3 : Animation using JavaScript #
 <a href="https://sbuth.csb.app/">Check it here</a>